kaihouguide/the_ULTIMATE_android_mining_setup/README.md

-# Anki with Add-ons on Android: A Comprehensive Guide
+# Anki with Add-ons on Android: A Comprehensive Guide 📱🐧

 > This guide was written by **@1selxo**.
 You can reach me on Discord if you have better tools or improvements.

 > **Disclaimer:** The tools used in this guide are not new or original creations.
 This document aims to be a comprehensive, Android-only guide for Japanese language immersion (and other uses) by enabling the full desktop version of Anki on your device.

+## 🎯 Goal

+For daily reviews, it is still **highly recommended to use AnkiDroid** after syncing your collection from the desktop client.
+This setup is for maintenance, card creation with complex add-ons, and management.

+---

 ## ⚠️ Storage Requirement